 Viral hemorrhagic fevers

-Lassa fever and Ebola virus disease are two of the most devastating human diseases.
+Lassa fever (Lassa) and Ebola virus disease (Ebola) are two of the most devastating human diseases.
 Infections with the causative agents – Lassa virus and Ebola virus – can lead to death in more than 70% of hospitalized patients.
-Unlike most viral hemorrhagic fevers, however, Lassa fever is not a rare disease that emerges as sporadic cases or in outbreak form.
-Although surveillance is inadequate to determine the true incidence, it is estimated that hundreds of thousands of infections and tens of thousands of deaths from Lassa Fever occur yearly across West Africa, where the disease is endemic (Figure 1).
+Unlike most viral hemorrhagic fevers, however, Lassa is not a rare disease that emerges as sporadic cases or in outbreak form.
+Although surveillance is inadequate to determine the true incidence, it is estimated that thousands of deaths from Lassa occur yearly across West Africa, where the disease is endemic (Figure 1).
 Lassa has the highest incidence of any viral hemorrhagic fever in the world, with the most cases in Nigeria and the “Mano River Union (MRU)” countries of Sierra Leone, Liberia, and Guinea.
-The number of Lassa fever cases, however, appears to be increasing dramatically in other parts of West Africa as well, with recent cases reported in Togo, Ghana, and Mali.
+The number of Lassa cases, however, appears to be increasing in other parts of West Africa as well, with recent cases reported in Togo, Ghana, and Mali.

 Unlike Lassa, Ebola has typically been considered a rare and sporadic disease causing small-scale outbreaks in Central Africa.
-The Ebola virus disease epidemic that ravaged West Africa from 2013 to 2016, however, was unusual as it was found in a new area of the world, and with close to 30,000 cases, was by far the largest outbreak ever recorded.
+The Ebola epidemic that ravaged West Africa from 2013 to 2016, however, was unusual as it was found in a new area of the world, and with close to 30,000 cases, was by far the largest outbreak ever recorded.
 Weak healthcare infrastructure, overcrowded cities, community resistance, and a slow uncoordinated international response likely allowed the epidemic to spin out of control.
 Larger outbreaks have also since been observed in Central Africa, with a single outbreak in the DRC totaling thousands of cases.

-Subclinical infections have been reported for both Ebola virus and Lassa virus, but the evidence is limited to anecdotal case reports or small-scale surveys.
-In addition, while ‘prototypical’ Ebola virus disease and Lassa fever are commonly associated with the development of hemorrhaging, this is a relatively infrequent clinical feature in most patients.
-Historically, mortality rates and clinical phenotypes have also varied tremendously for both Ebola virus disease and Lassa fever, suggesting that human and/or virus factors play key roles in determining clinical outcomes.
+Subclinical infections have been reported for both Ebola virus and Lassa virus exposures, but the evidence is limited to anecdotal case reports or small-scale surveys.
+In addition, while ‘prototypical’ Ebola and Lassa are commonly associated with the development of hemorrhaging, this is a relatively infrequent clinical feature in most patients.
+Historically, mortality rates and clinical phenotypes have also varied tremendously for both Ebola and Lassa, suggesting that human and/or virus factors play key roles in determining clinical outcomes.

 Why study viral hemorrhagic fevers?

-Despite the severity of disease and suffering caused by both Ebola and Lassa, no effective drugs or vaccines exist for these viruses.
+Despite the severity of disease and suffering caused by both Ebola and Lassa, no effective drugs or treatments exist for these viruses.
 A recent VSV-based vaccine was FDA approved for Ebola, but no vaccine is currently available for Lassa and research is severely lacking.
 While Ribavirin is the drug of choice for treating Lassa virus infections, the drug is ineffective under most conditions and case fatalities remain high.
-Similarly, for Ebola virus infections no approved drugs exist, and while several drugs were tested during the 2013-2016 epidemic, none of them proved effective.
-In addition to the lack of effective therapeutics, no vaccines have been approved for Ebola or Lassa, although several candidates are in development for both viruses.
+Similarly, for Ebola virus infections no approved small molecule drugs currently exist, and while several drugs were tested during the 2013-2016 epidemic, none of them proved effective.
+More recently, therapies for Ebola based on monoclonal antibodies have shown promise and the development of more effective immune-based therapeutics is a area of active research for the VHFC.

 Exacerbating the absence of countermeasures against Lassa and Ebola, a lack of robust field-deployable diagnostic assays has impeded our ability to rapidly and accurately diagnose patients with these diseases.
 This, combined with a limited understanding of how Ebola and Lassa viruses emerge and spread, means that infections with these viruses will likely increase and the risk of future outbreaks are high.